rsraj9980/cartalk/README.md

 * Javascript:- The javascript is used to give the main functionality to the HTML and CSS built structure.
 Javascript handles the backend logic behind the working of the game.
 It handles the clicks and all the state variables that gets manupulated or accessed during the gameplay.

-* MongoDb:-
+* MongoDB:- MondoDB is a noSQL database program.
+It is a cross-platform document oriented databse program.

-* Express:-
+* Express js:- It is a back and web application development framework for Node.js

-* Mongoose:-
+* Mongoose:- It is Node.js based Object data modeling library for MongoDB

 # Getting Started:
-Click on the following link to go to the website's homepage:-
+Click on the following link to go to the website's Sign In page:-

 [Rajkamal's CarTalk website](https://cartalk.herokuapp.com/)